-Last Thursday, just as things were falling apart, I was on a 21-hour train trip to Colorado.
-My father-in-law had a new family vehicle waiting for me there, and it was my job to retrieve it and drive it back to Milwaukee.
+Last Thursday, just as things were beginning to fall apart, I was on a 21-hour train trip to Colorado.
+My father-in-law had a new family vehicle waiting for me there and it was my job to retrieve it and drive it back to Milwaukee.
 The trip was supposed to be a relaxing mini-vacation, a rare chance for me to be alone in my head for a few days.
 “Please!
 Let me go!”
 I had begged my wife in an exasperated husband/dad voice.
 “Please!
 Take me with you!” begged other exasperated husbands/dads.

 But on Thursday afternoon, as I sat alone in an observation car watching cancelations and closures and confusion pile up on my phone, I suddenly felt scared and unmoored.
 I felt anxious and helpless.
 A darkness crept over me.

 “This virusss,” a man at the Chicago Union Station bar had slurred a few hours earlier.
 “This virusss, it’s bullshit.
 Just bullshit.
 And even if it isn’t, who cares?
 We deserve it.
 We definitely deserve it.”

 Back on the train, I was only three hours into my trip.
 I couldn’t wait to get home.

 I am not handling this well.
 This past week has been filled with stress, fear, anger, and exhaustion.
 My brain is fried.
 My body is in knots.
 What’s worse, I’m not even sure why.